Depression Self-Care for When You’re Really Depressed

 Depression forces its own ways of thinking, feeling, and doing (or not doing) on people.
 Depression’s control is hard to resist, and giving into it comes to feel natural.
-Self-care for depression becomes increasingly difficult.
+Self-help for depression becomes increasingly difficult.

 A decreasing ability to practice depression self-care has absolutely nothing to do with laziness.
 No one actually wants to remain pinned by depression.
 This is why self-care is so vital; self-care helps you begin to rise up out of depression.
 The following ideas for depression self-care will help get you started.

 Self-care is vital; unfortunately, depression can make people forget about caring for themselves or about knowing what to do for self-care.
 In The Depression Workbook (2001), Mary Ellen Copeland discusses the importance of having a written plan in place to provide guidance when you’re really depressed.

 Copeland, along with people she’s helped, developed the idea of a Wellness and Recovery Action Plan (a WRAP).
 A WRAP includes such things as

 - A daily maintenance list.
 Creating a list of depression self-care necessities makes it easier to take care of yourself.
 A check-list of actions such as taking care of personal hygiene, getting some exercise, eating regularly and well, and doing something enjoyable can help you break free from depression even when depression feels overpowering.